This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Common causes of vaginal yeast infections include:

-• after taking antibiotics (which wipe out some of the good bacteria)
+- after taking antibiotics (which wipe out some of the good bacteria)

-• during pregnancy (due to high female sex hormone levels)
+- during pregnancy (due to high female sex hormone levels)

-• when someone has a hormonal imbalance, uses hormone therapy or takes birth control pills
+- when someone has a hormonal imbalance, uses hormone therapy or takes birth control pills

-• following sexual intercourse
+- following sexual intercourse

-• around the time of a woman’s menstrual cycle (infections are more likely to occur during the week before a menstrual period or after a woman’s period, especially if she uses tampons)
+- around the time of a woman’s menstrual cycle (infections are more likely to occur during the week before a menstrual period or after a woman’s period, especially if she uses tampons)

-• due to poor hygiene, including dirty skin or wearing damp, dirty clothes
+- due to poor hygiene, including dirty skin or wearing damp, dirty clothes

-• having uncontrolled diabetes (high blood sugar impacts the bacteria in your pee)
+- having uncontrolled diabetes (high blood sugar impacts the bacteria in your pee)

 Diagnosis

-How do you know if it’s a vaginal yeast infection?
+How do you know if you have a vaginal yeast infection?
 Vaginal yeast infection symptoms can be mistaken for other health problems, so if it’s your first time having one and you’re not 100 percent sure of the cause of your symptoms, you might want to talk to your health care provider.

-• Allergic reactions to feminine hygiene products, soap or even a new laundry detergent.
+- Allergic reactions to feminine hygiene products, soap or even a new laundry detergent.

-• Lack of estrogen causes the skin to thin, resulting in vaginal dryness and itching.
+- Lack of estrogen causes the skin to thin, resulting in vaginal dryness and itching.

-• Hemorrhoids may also cause itching in the vaginal area
+- Hemorrhoids may also cause itching in the vaginal area.

-• Other skin conditions
+- Other skin conditions.

 Your health care provider can rule out other types of infections or disorders and give you a diagnosis on whether or not you have a vaginal yeast infection.